vitar/3sf/src/SDLC-Framework/100-theory/142-sdlc-stage-shape-dimensions.md

 | **“Estimates keep changing.”** | Scope or assumptions not validated. | Document estimation assumptions and uncertainty ranges. |
 | **“Client expects more than planned.”** | Value and scope poorly communicated. | Present scope through outcomes, not features; revalidate alignment. |

+The illusion of precision — detailed plans built on unvalidated inputs — is a recurring trap.
+Shape aims for confidence, not certainty.

 ## Measuring Shape Health

 | **Signal** | **Description** |